 If you or a loved one recently suffered injuries in a drunk driving accident, chances are you are feeling angry and betrayed.
 While the driver will likely be subject to criminal prosecution, this does little to help you pay for the injuries he caused.
 Fortunately, you may be eligible to file an injury claim against the driver to recover what you lost.
-This is where a drunk driving accident lawyer in Manassas, VA comes in.
+This is where a drunk driving accident lawyer in Virginia comes in.

 How Do I Hold the Drunk Driver Liable?